French occupation of Moscow: The French enter Moscow

-Before leaving, Kutuzov had Rostopchin destroy most of Moscow's supplies as part of a scorched earth strategy; this was a different action from the famous burning of Moscow which would later destroy the city.
+Before leaving, Kutuzov had Rostopchin destroy most of Moscow's supplies as part of a scorched earth strategy; this was an action different from the famous burning of Moscow which would later destroy the city.

 The Grande Armée began entering Moscow on the afternoon of 14 September, a Monday, on the heels of retreating Russian army.
 Cavalry from the French vanguard encountered Cossacks from the Russian rearguard; there was no fighting, and there were displays of mutual respect.
 At 14:00, Napoleon arrived at Poklonnaya Gora, 3 miles from the limits of 1812 Moscow.
 (Note: The official of the Russian Ministry of Finance, Fyodor Korbeletsky, who was captured by the French on August 30 and was at Napoleon's main headquarters for 3 weeks, left detailed notes on what was happening during this period.
 Notes by Korbeletsky "A Brief Narrative About the French Invasion of Moscow and Their Stay in It.
 With the Appendix of an Ode in Honor of the Victorious Russian Army" were published in Saint Petersburg in 1813.)
 Accompanying him was the French vanguard, arrayed in battle formation by Murat's orders.
 Napoleon waited for half an hour; when there was no Russian response he ordered a cannon fired to signal the advance on the city.
 The French advanced swiftly.
 Infantry and artillery began entering Moscow.
 French troops divided before the Dorogomilovskaya gate to enter the city through other gates.

 Napoleon stopped at the city walls, the Kamer-Kollezhsky rampart, about 15 minutes away from the Dorogomilovskaya gate, to wait for a delegation from Moscow.
 Ten minutes later, a young man told the French that the city had been abandoned by the Russian army and population.
 The news was met by bewilderment, and then despondency and grief.
 It was not until an hour later that Napoleon resumed his procession into the city, followed by the first French cavalry into Moscow.
 He passed the Dorogomilovskaya Yamskaya Sloboda and stopped on the banks of the Moscow River.
 The vanguard crossed the river; infantry and artillery used the bridge, while cavalry forded.
 On the opposite bank, the army broke up into small guard detachments along the river bank and streets.